-Parameters s - a string created by dumps()
+Parameters s - a string created by dumps ()

+'''

 dump_json (file, ar, kw)

 Save an archive in a file in JSON format

+Parameters

 • file - a file object opened in text mode (with 'w')

 • ar - an Archive object

 Keyword arguments will be passed to json.dump()

 Only one archive can be saved in a file.

+New in version 1.3.0.

-load_json (file, kw)
+load ison(file, kw)

 Load an archive from a file

 Parameters file - a file created by dump_json()

 Keyword arguments will be passed to json.load()

+New in version 1.3.0.

-dumps_json (ar, kw) Convert an archive to a JSON string
+dumps_json (ar, kw)

+Convert an archive to a JSON string

 Parameters ar - an Archive object

 Keyword arguments will be passed to json.dumps()

-$loads_json(s, kw)$
+New in version 1.3.0.

+loads_json(s, kw)

 Return an archive object by converting a JSON string

 Parameters s - a string created by dumps_json()

-'''

 Keyword arguments will be passed to json.loads()

-'''
+New in version 1.3.0.

 2.7 named-tuples

 A number of namedtuple class are used in GTC to return the results of calculations.

-'''

 class VarianceAndDof(cv, df)

-'''

 namedtuple: Values of the variance and degrees of freedom.

+CV

 Variance.

 df

 float: Degrees of freedom.

-'''

 class VarianceCovariance(rr, ri, ir, ii)

+namedtuple: Values of variance-covariance for a complex quantity

+rr

+float: variance in the real component

+ri

+float: covariance between th real and imaginary components

+ir

+float: covariance between th real and imaginary components

+ii

 '''

-namedtuple: Values of variance-covariance for a complex quantity rr float: variance in the real component ri float: covariance between th real and imaginary components ir float: covariance between th real and imaginary components float: variance in the imaginary component
+float: variance in the imaginary component

 '''

-class StandardUncertainty (real, imag)
+class StandardUncertainty(real, imag)

 namedtuple: Standard uncertainty values of a complex quantity

 real

 float: standard uncertainty in the real component

 imag

 float: standard uncertainty in the imaginary component

 class StandardDeviation(real, imag)

 namedtuple: Standard deviation values of a complex quantity

 real

 float: standard deviation in the real component

 imag

 float: standard deviation in the imaginary component

 class ComponentOfUncertainty (rr, ri, ir, ii)

 namedtuple: Component of uncertainty values for a complex quantity

 rr

 float: real component with respect to real component

 ri

 float: real component with respect to imaginary component

 ir

 float: imaginary component with respect to real component

 ii

 float: imaginary component with respect to imaginary component

 class Influence (label, u)

 namedtuple: label and value of a component of uncertainty

 label

 str: influence quantity label

 u

 float: component of uncertainty due to influence quantity

-class CovarianceMatrix (rr, ri, ir, ii)
+class CovarianceMatrix(rr, ri, ir, ii)

 namedtuple: Values of covariance for a pair of quantities x and y

-rr

 float: covariance between x.real and y.real

 ri

 float: covariance between x.real and y.imag

 ir

 float: covariance between x.imag and y.real

 ii

 float: covariance between x.imag and y.imag

 class CorrelationMatrix (rr, ri, ir, ii)

 namedtuple: Correlation coefficients for a pair of quantities x and y

 rr

 float: correlation between x.real and y.real

 ri

 float: correlation between x.real and y.imag

 ir

 float: correlation between x.imag and y.real

 '''